liambll/blog-archive/_posts/2017-06-30-neural-network.markdown

 \\]

 ## 2. Estimation
 We need to minimize the difference between the true output and the predicted output.
-Depend on the nature of depdendent variable, we should use suitable loss function to represent the difference \\(E_n\\) .
-For example:
+Depend on the nature of depdendent variable, we should use suitable loss function to represent the difference \\(E_n\\):
-* Square loss: for continious dependent variable
+* For continious dependent variable: square error or absolute error
-* Cross-entropy loss: for categorical depdendent variable
+* Forcategorical depdendent variable: hinge loss or cross-entropy loss

 There is usually no closed form solution to minimize the loss function in neural network.
 We rely on gradient descent to estimate parameters.
 The gradient is caculated from the output layer and back-propagated to previous layers using chain rule:
 \\[